 - Mint leaves for garnish

-- Scoop the sorbet into a large metal bowl.
-Add one-half of the Prosecco and whisk it around until you have a smooth icy mixture.
+- Scoop the sorbet into a large bowl.
+Add one-half of the Prosecco and whisk until you have a smooth icy mixture.

-- Whisk in the vodka and remaining Prosecco.
+- Whisk in the cold vodka and remaining Prosecco.
 The cocktail should be very slushy.

-- Pour into champagne flutes or other pretty glasses.
+- Pour into champagne flutes or other cocktail glass.
 Garnish with fresh mint and a few blueberries.